MohitGoel92/Linear-Regression/README.md

 The regularisation strength parameter λ allows us to manage the complexity tradeoff:
  - More regularisation introduces a simpler model or more bias (i.e. Higher λ => stronger penalty => simpler model).
- - Less regularisation makes the model more complex and increases variance (i.e. Lower λ => weaker penalty => more complex model.
+ - Less regularisation makes the model more complex and increases variance (i.e. Lower λ => weaker penalty => more complex model).

 If our model has overfit (variance is too high), regularisation can improve the generalisation error and reduce variance (better generalised fit).

+ ## Regularisation and Feature Selection

+Regularisation performs feature selection by shrinking the contribution of features.
+For L1 - regularisation, this is accomplished by driving some coefficients to zero.

+**Note:** Feature selection can also be performed by removing features by *Principal Component Analysis* or *Linear Discriminant Analysis*.

+Reducing the number of features may prevent overfitting.
+For some models, a reduced number of features will improve fitting time and/or results.
+Therefore, identifying the most critical features can improve model interpretability.

+## Ridge Regression (L2)